USS Blower: Third war patrol

 Following this encounter, Blower shifted to the Java Sea near Batavia, but encountered only sailboats.
-Those contacts proved nerve-wracking nonetheless, as constant night radar contacts and poor visilibilty produced several near collisions.
+Those contacts proved nerve-wracking nonetheless, as constant night radar contacts and poor visilibility produced several near collisions.
 To make matters worse, Blower had at least one encounter with two unidentified Allied submarines, avoiding a friendly-fire incident when she flashed a recognition signal to them.
 Seeing that the area was overly crowded, Blower passed south through the Sunda Strait to patrol in the Indian Ocean off the south coast of Java.
 At 13:45, the executive officer remarked "Well, the only thing we need to make the patrol complete is to get bombed."
 Fifteen minutes later, lookouts spotted an Imperial Japanese Navy Mitsubishi G4M bomber (Allied reporting name "Betty") that dropped two bombs near Blower.

 With no targets in sight and low on fuel, Blower headed east and arrived in Fremantle, Australia, on 28 July 1945, completing her patrol.
 She was still at Fremantle when hostilities with Japan ended on 15 August 1945, bringing World War II to a close.